 Our pupils should have a strong understanding of how data is generated, collected, shared and used online, for example, how personal data is captured on social media or understanding the way that businesses may exploit the data available to them.
+Definitions of terms 'Personal Data', 'Sensitive Personal Data' and 'Special Category Data', as per DPA 2018 will be given.
 This is particularly important when considering current affairs or news that will have been seen only via social media for some of our students.